NexusSandbox/eli-braire/README.md

 # eli-braire
-Basic mathematical tool-kit for complex mathematical operations
+Basic mathematical tool-kit for complex mathematical operations and algorithms.